goto-eof/andre-i-test-selenium-cucumber-spring-boot/README.md

-# Cucumber + Selenium + Spring Boot POK
+# Cucumber + Selenium + Spring Boot POK (single-thread)

 POK implemented with the latest versions of Cucumber + Selenium + Spring Boot + JDK (21).
 It allows to make automated tests for a web application (in this case the target is my portfolio https://andre-i.eu).
+See also the [multi-thread](https://github.com/goto-eof/andre-i-test-selenium-cucumber-spring-boot-multi-thread) version.

 # Moreover